iemkek/SAP_Conversational_AI_Assignments/README.md

 ![Create intent](https://github.com/iemkek/SAP_Conversational_AI_Assignments/blob/master/img/simpleResponse3.png)

 #### Step 5: Add expressions to intent
-Drill down into the intent you just created.
-Now add an expression to your intent.
+Drill down into the intent you just created by clicking the @createbp intenet.
+Now add an expression to your intent by typing the expression and pressing enter.
 If a user types this expression, the bot can recognize it and connect it to the corresponding intent.

 Enter expression: Register as business partner

 ![Add expressions](https://github.com/iemkek/SAP_Conversational_AI_Assignments/blob/master/img/simpleResponse4.png)

 #### Step 6: Create skill
 Go to the Build tab and press the Create skill button.
 A skill can be executed after the bot has detected a certain intent from the user input.

-Name your skill: createbp
+Call your skill "createbp".
+The skill should now be visible on the canvas.

 ![Create skill](https://github.com/iemkek/SAP_Conversational_AI_Assignments/blob/master/img/simpleResponse5.png)

 #### Step 7: Skill trigger
-Drill down into the skill you just created.
+Drill down into the skill you just created by clicking the skill in the canvas.
 Now go to the Triggers tab and enter the following trigger:

 ```
 If @createbp is-present